F5OEO/rpitx/README.md

 ![rpitx banner](/doc/rpitxlogo.png)
 # About rpitx
-**rpitx** is a general radio frequency transmitter for Raspberry Pi which doesn't require any other hardware unless filter to avoid intererence.
+**rpitx** is a general radio frequency transmitter for Raspberry Pi which doesn't require any other hardware unless filter to avoid interference.
 It can handle frequencies from 5 KHz up to 1500 MHz.

 Rpitx is a software made for educational on RF system.
 It has not been tested for compliance with regulations governing transmission of radio signals.
 You are responsible for using your Raspberry Pi legally.